Static Site Hosting with a CDN

 Once the static site has been generated by a static site generator, using a CDN for all static assets to supercharge the site is simple and can be done in just a few steps.

-- Using Amazon S3 as an example, enable static website hosting in your S3 bucket and create a KeyCDN pull zone pointing to your origin URL (e.g. http(s)://yourwebsite.com).
+- Using Amazon S3 as an example, enable static website hosting in your S3 bucket and create a KeyCDN Pull Zone pointing to your origin URL (e.g.

-- In the KeyCDN dashboard, create a Zonealias that reflects the
+- In the KeyCDN dashboard, create a Zone Alias that reflects the

 In the above example, the www. subdomain was used.
 With this method users will access the static site via the www. subdomain which will be fully accelerated by the CDN.
-However, users also have the option to use the root domain (aka. naked domain) as the Zonealias which can be done by using either of the following options:
+However, users also have the option to use the root (naked) domain as the Zone Alias which can be done by using either of the following options: